FlynnLeeGit/webpack-manifest-extra-plugin/readme.md

 ### how?

-after every emit and done,this plugin will find the manifest.json in dist folder,if already has,it will merge old manifest and new manifest to a final file,and you can modify it just by `builder` function
+after every emit and done,this plugin will find the manifest.json in dist folder,if already has,it will merge old manifest and new manifest to a final file,and you can modify it just by `transform` function

-## notice
-now only support like`[name].js?[hash]` queryStirng hash filename hash,`[name].[hash].js` will be wrong

 install